Rohit2856/Quiz-Master-V1/README.md

 Application Wireframe
 Quiz Master

-Note:
-The provided wireframe is intended only to illustrate the application's flow and demonstrate what should appear when a user navigates between pages.

 Replication of the exact views is NOT mandatory.
 Students are encouraged to work on their own front-end ideas and designs while maintaining the application's intended functionality and flow.
 Core Functionalities